Michael Cloud: Tenure

 Cloud was sworn in on July 10, 2018.

 In December 2020, Cloud was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 During the 2021 storming of the United States Capitol, Cloud and his colleagues were ushered to a secure location.
 Later, video footage of him surfaced in which he refused to wear a mask, in violation of House rules.

-Cloud was one of 12 House Republicans to vote against HR 1085, to award three Congressional Gold Medals to the United States Capitol Police who protected the Capitol on January 6, 2021.
-In a statement defending his vote, he said, "I have always stood by and supported our brave law enforcement and still do but this bill was not truly about that, despite its name.
-Instead of simply being about honoring the Capitol Police who bravely protected the Capitol on January 6th, Speaker Pelosi included damaging language that unnecessarily weighs down the bill.
-The text refers to the Capitol as the temple of democracy.
-Simply put, it’s not a temple and Congress should not refer to it as one.
-The federal government is not a god."
-In June 2021, Cloud and 20 other House Republicans voted against a similar resolution.
+On January 3, 2023, at the beginning of the 118th Congress, Cloud voted for Jim Jordan to be the U.S. House speaker, in rebuke of House minority leader Kevin McCarthy.

-On January 3, 2023, at the beginning of the 118th Congress, Cloud voted for Jim Jordan to be the U.S. House Speaker, in rebuke of House Minority Leader Kevin McCarthy.
+Cloud voted to provide Israel with support following 2023 Hamas attack on Israel.